alettieri/itil-notes/DayOne.md

 # Stakeholders in service managemenet

-* Within the service provider organization there are many different stakeholders including the functions, groups and teams that deliver the services
+Within the service provider organization there are many different stakeholders including the __functions__, groups and teams that deliver the services

 > ######functions